Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 Keep your accounts up to date

-If you ever need to update your bank or credit card information, like your username or password, you can edit them directly from the Bank menu.
+If you ever need to update your bank or credit card info, like your username or password, you can edit them directly from the Banking menu.

 - Go to the Banking menu.